The 17 Best FPS Games on Nintendo Switch

 The game’s humor is crass, juvenile, and filled with immature jokes.
 While for some players this might be a turn-off, for some, it’s quite endearing hearing the banter of these idiots.

 Like their dialogue, gunplay is also over the top.
 Everything feels like a scene ripped off a Michael Bay movie because of all the explosions and cinematic set-pieces.

 The best feature of the game is the frequent use of the Energy Leash, an energy whip you’ll use to grab enemies and objects, as well as forcefully slam them to the ground.
 This lets you get creative in combat as you’ll keep an eye out for tools in the environment.

-Bulletstorm encourages stylish combat, like some of the greatest hack and slash games on Switch.
+Bulletstorm encourages stylish combat, like many of its hack and slash competitors.
 Pulling off creative takedowns will reward you with more currency after the encounter.
 You’ll need this money to purchase ammo and weapon upgrades throughout the game.

 When you’re done with the game, you can do it all over again with on new game plus.
 Or, you could play through the whole campaign as the iconic Duke Nukem, changing Hunt’s lines with out of place, but hilarious one-liners.

 Wolfenstein II: The New Colossus follows a few months after the first game’s events.
 While relatively straightforward, it’s still one of the best FPS games on Nintendo Switch.

 The New Colossus is set in an alternate timeline of the world where the Axis powers won in the second world war.
 This game follows veteran B.J.
 Blazkowicz again as he attempts to stop the Nazi regime in the United States.